SAKSA – A CLASSIC HIKE AT SUNNMØRE

 GUIDE – We recommend you to join a Guided Tour to Mt Saksa.

-SEASON – July to Mid September, depending on temperature and snow.
+SEASON – July to Mid September, these are approximate dates that depends on the weather, temperature and the amount of snow in the mountains.

 NOTE – This hike is not suitable for children!
 This is a long and demanding hike, you should be an experienced hiker to do this hike.
 There are several steep, narrow and exposed sections on this hike.